 The Society generally holds two public sales each year, one in August and another in September.
 The rhizomes offered for sale are increases from members' gardens and are acclimated to our area.
 Many people prefer them over rhizomes imported from other areas of the country.
 In addition to many tall bearded irises, several other types of irises that are established in our area will be available at our sales.

 HIGH SCHOOL GRANTS and COLLEGE SCHOLARSHIPS

 The Iris Society of Dallas has established up to 5 (five) grants of $100.00 each for high school students, and 2 scholarships of $1,000.00 each for college students enrolled in horticulture programs.
 Although not so limited, preference would be given to projects and programs relating to our favorite flower, the iris.

-Application forms elsewhere herein shown may be copied and submitted to The ISD Education Committee at 3920 Amherst Avenue, Dallas, TX 75225 during the month of January each year; awards, if any, will be made in February of those years.
-Approved grants will be paid directly to the student applicants, and scholarships will be paid to the colleges attended by those applicants.
+Application forms elsewhere herein shown may be copied and submitted to The ISD Education Committee at 3 Wolters Street, Hickory Creek, 75065 during the month of January each year; awards, if any, will be made in February of those years.
+Approved grants will be paid directly to the high school student applicants, and scholarships will be paid to the colleges attended by college applicants.

 We periodically sponsor local bus tours to tour gardens and hybridizers in the Dallas/ Fort Worth area during peak blooming season.

 - In 2000, we hosted the American Iris Society (AIS) National Convention.

 - In 2004, we hosted The Society for Louisiana Iris (SLI) National Convention.